Generalised scopes (gscopes)

 For example, imagine a company website that had two major sections, a company news section and a careers section.
-By setting all the documents in the news section to have gscope '1', and all the documents in the careers section to have gscope '2', you could enable (along with suitable UI customisation) search over only the news section, or only the careers section.
+By setting all the documents in the news section to have gscope 'news' set, and all the documents in the careers section to have gscope 'careers' set, you could enable (along with suitable UI customisation) search over only the news section, or only the careers section.
+This simple use case can be done directly using faceted navigation, gscopes should only be used directly if faceted navigation is not suitable.

 The gscopes system is designed to be flexible in order to support a variety of use cases.
-Documents can be given multiple gscope numbers.
-For example, one document could be given the gscopes '1', '5', '6' and '43'.
-Additionally, a search can be restricted to arbitrary boolean combinations of gscope numbers.
-For example, you can instruct the search engine to restrict results to those documents that have gscope '4', OR have both gscopes '12' AND '23', as long as they do NOT have gscope '7'.
+Documents can be given multiple gscopes.
+For example, one document could be given the gscopes 'people', 'staff', 'professor' and 'ultimateFrisbeeMember'.
+Additionally, a search can be restricted to arbitrary boolean combinations of gscopes.
+For example, you can instruct the search engine to restrict results to those documents that have gscope 'people', OR have both gscopes 'people' AND 'ultimateFrisbeeMember', as long as they do NOT have gscope 'staff'.

 The regex gscope definition file can be created from the administration interface by selecting the collection you wish to use gscopes on, selecting the 'Administer' tab, clicking on 'Browse Collection Configuration Files' and then using the drop down box on the configuration files screen to create a file called gscopes.cfg or query-gscopes.cfg.

 Gscopes are implemented by allocating a certain additional amount of space within the index for each document.
-Each document is given one bit for each possible gscope number.
-This means that you must decide what your maximum gscope number is going to be beforehand.
+Each document is given one bit for each possible gscope.
+This means that you must decide what the maximum number of gscopes is going to be beforehand.
 The default number of gscopes available is 64.
 If this is not sufficient, then the -GSB indexer option must be set.
 The -GSB option sets the number of bytes (not bits) that will be allocated for gscope information.
 The default setting of 64 gscope numbers is therefore equivalent to setting the indexer option -GSB 8.
 In other words, for the indexer option -GSB n, there will be 8 * n gscope numbers available.

 Command line usage